 If your kitchen window receives lots of direct sunlight, solar shades may be an ideal option to use as kitchen shades.
 This specific type of roller shade is constructed from a woven, screen-like mesh designed to filter out harsh UV rays and keep your home cooler while preserving your view.
 Solar shades come in varying degrees of “openness,” which indicate the percentage of UV rays that can pass through—for example, 7 percent openness means that 93 percent of UVA and UVB rays are blocked.
 White or light-colored solar shades provide slightly more energy efficiency and may coordinate better with kitchen décor; however, dark-colored solar shades are better at reducing glare and are often easier on the eyes.
 Solar shades are also perfect shades for a kitchen window over a sink as they clean easily with a dry cloth.

 Solar shades offer plenty of privacy when the sun is out, but they become virtually transparent after dark when the lights come on inside.
 If privacy is a concern—for instance, if your kitchen faces the street or your neighbor’s house—you may want to add curtains for nighttime or choose a different option.

 [image: Creatv Eight via Unsplash]

 Add visual interest and texture with woven wood shades.
 These shades are constructed from natural materials like grass, bamboo, and reeds, making them exceptionally durable against sunlight.
-The natural fibers create a nice contrast with the stainless steel and other metals found in kitchen appliances.
+The natural fibers make them ideal kitchen shades since they create a nice contrast with the stainless steel and other metals found in kitchen appliances.
 Use them alone for unique light-filtering effects or add a room-darkening liner to them for extra light control and privacy.
 Like roman shades, woven wood shades are a bit more difficult to clean than other options, so keep that in mind when choosing kitchen window treatments.

 [image: Sven Brandsma via Unsplash]